sdrahnea/converter-app/README.md

 # convert application

-This is an application which provide charts based on information from sources.
-The goal is to provide charts.
+This is an application which act as a converter.
-We use the following frameworks: java, sql, spring framework, spring boot, spring jpa, hibernate, primefaces and MySQL as database.

 ## Summary
 * Getting Started